ami-iit/yarp-openmct/README.md

 ## [How to Run the Visualizer Client](#top)

+The Visualizer Client is a GUI based on the [Open MCT](https://github.com/nasa/openmct) framework, displaying a set of iCub Telemetry data elements which plot the data received from the telemetry server.
 Run a browser on any other machine connected to the same network and open the link `<server-IP-address>:8080`.

 <p align='center'>